-- 3 Amounts shown are as of the indicated year ended. - 4 Total debt, net consists of our senior secured term loan, senior unsecured subordinated notes, revolving credit facilities, and bank loans payable, net of debt issuance costs and unamortized premium. - 5 Gross profit is calculated as net revenues less commission and advisory expenses and brokerage, clearing, and exchange fees.
-All other expense categories, including depreciation and amortization of fixed assets and amortization of intangible assets, are considered general and administrative in nature.
+- 3 Amounts shown are as of the indicated year ended.
+Total assets for periods prior to 2020 have not been updated to reflect investments in fractional shares held in customer brokerage accounts resulting from the dividend reinvestment program that the Company offers. - 4 Corporate debt and other borrowings, net consists of our senior secured term loan, senior unsecured subordinated notes, and borrowings outstanding under our revolving credit facility and unsecured, uncommitted lines of credit, net of debt issuance costs and unamortized premiums. - 5 Gross profit, a non-GAAP financial measure, is calculated as total revenue less advisory and commission expense and brokerage, clearing, and exchange expense.
+All other expense categories, including depreciation and amortization of property and equipment and amortization of other intangibles, are considered general and administrative in nature.
 Because our gross profit amounts do not include any depreciation and amortization expense, we consider our gross profit amounts to be non-GAAP financial measures that may not be comparable to those of others in our industry.
-The following is a calculation of gross profit for the periods presented above:
+Below is a calculation of annual gross profit for the periods presented above:

-IN MILLIONS 2020 2019 2018 2017 2016 Total Net Revenue \$5,872 \$5,625 \$5,188 \$4,281 \$4,049 Commission and advisory expense 3,697 3,388 3,178 2,670 2,601 Brokerage, clearing, and exchange 71 64 63 57 55 Gross profit \$2,103 \$2,172 \$1,948 \$1,555 \$1,394
+IN MILLIONS 2021 2020 2019 2018 2017 Total Revenue \$7,721 \$5,872 \$5,625 \$5,188 \$4,281 Advisory and commission expense 5,180 3,697 3,388 3,178 2,670 Brokerage, clearing and exchange expense 86 71 64 63 57 Gross profit \$2,455 \$2,103 \$2,172 \$1,948 \$1,555

-6 EBITDA is defined as net income plus interest and other expense, income tax expense, depreciation and amortization, amortization of intangible assets and loss on extinguishment of debt.
+6 EBIDTA, a non-GAAP financial measure, is defined as net income plus interest expense on borrowings, provision for income taxes, depreciation and amortization, and amortization of other intangibles.
 We present EBITDA because we believe that it can be a useful financial metric in understanding our earnings from operations.
-EBITDA is not a measure of our financial performance under GAAP and should not be considered as an alternative to net income or any other performance measure derived in accordance with GAAP, or as an alternative to cash flows from operating activities as a measure of profitability or liquidity.
-In addition, our EBITDA can differ significantly from EBITDA calculated by other companies, depending on long-term strategic decisions regarding capital structure, the tax jurisdictions in which companies operate, and capital investments.
+EBITDA is not a measure of our financial performance under GAAP and should not be considered as an alternative to net income or any other performance measure derived in accordance with GAAP.